 Dr Craig Hacking (@drcraighacking) is a radiologist at Royal Brisbane and Women’s Hospital with a special interest in trauma and emergency radiology.
 He is currently a managing editor at Radiopaedia.org and is an executive committee member on the recently formed Australian and New Zealand Emergency Radiology Group (ANZERG).
 Craig has spoken at many national emergency and trauma conferences including the Australian Trauma Society and the Queensland Trauma Symposium.

-Full refund less $80 administration/video access fee for any cancellations received more than 10 days prior to the event.
-No refund is available for cancellations received within 10 days of the event.
-All cancellation requests should be emailed to email@example.com.
+Full refund less $80 administration/video access fee for any cancelations received more than 10 days prior to the event.
+No refund is available for cancelations received within 10 days of the event.
+All cancelation requests should be emailed to email@example.com.